nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `TITLE`, `LOCATION`, `START` and `END` are compulsory fields. `TAG` is optional.
 * `START` and `END` must contain both date and time and adhere to the `DD.MM.YYYY HHMM` format.
   -  eg. 1st October 2023, 10:00am will be written as `01.10.2023 1000`.
-* This command clears the Meeting that is currently displayed via the `viewm` command.
+* This command may change the Meeting that is currently displayed via the `viewm` command, as detailed in the description for `viewm`.

 Examples:
 * `addm m/Lunch a/Cafeteria s/20.09.2023 1200 e/20.09.2023 1300`